 Several countries have initiated the process to designate Marine Protected Areas (MPAs) for this species.
-The inventories of marine Important Bird Areas (IBAs) in Spain and Portugal, completed in 2009 by SEO/BirdLife and SPEA respectively [57, 58], was a significant step in that direction.
+The inventories of marine Important Bird Areas (IBAs) in Spain and Portugal, completed in 2009 by SEO/BirdLife and SPEA respectively [58, 59], was a significant step in that direction.
 The process is to be concluded with the designation of those areas as Special Protection Areas within the EC-Natura 2000 network and the establishment of appropriate management tools.
-This process is already ongoing in some countries of the area of distribution.
+This process is already ongoing in some countries within the species' the area of distribution.

-Spain has legislation in place that promotes the use of some mitigation measures (bird-scaring lines, night-setting, reduced lighting on deck, minimisation of offal discharge) in domestic longline fisheries, although this is not compulsory and only 'will be favoured', and is thus judged insufficient [59].
-The development of a Community Plan of Action for reducing seabird bycatch in longline fisheries has been proposed by BirdLife International as a conservation measure to favour this species, among others [59].
-ICCAT adopted Resolution 02.14 that urges its member States to adopt a national Plan of Action for reducing seabird bycatch in longline fisheries and to provide information on the incidental catch of seabirds in their fisheries [60].
-Since 2011 the species counts with an International Plan of Action carried out by SEO/BirdLife and BirdLife International for the European Comission [21].
+Spain has legislation in place that promotes the use of some mitigation measures (bird-scaring lines, night-setting, reduced lighting on deck, minimisation of offal discharge) in domestic longline fisheries, although this is not compulsory, and is thus judged insufficient [60].
+The development of a European Community Plan of Action for reducing seabird bycatch in longline fisheries has been proposed by BirdLife International as a conservation measure to benefit this species, amongst others [60].
+ICCAT adopted Resolution 02.14 that urges its member States to adopt a National Plan of Action for reducing seabird bycatch in longline fisheries and to provide information on the incidental catch of seabirds in their fisheries [61].
+Since 2011 the species has been covered by an International Plan of Action developed by SEO/BirdLife and BirdLife International for the European Commission [21].